Ițcani: Demographics

 The 1930 Romanian census recorded a relative majority for the ethnic Germans (more specifically the Bukovina Germans) living in Ițcani at that time, more specifically 45%, a percentage which overshadowed the other ethnic groups, among which, most notably, were the native Romanians.
 The latter only accounted for 21.4% of the total population.
 Other ethnic groups recorded then in the 1930 Romanian census were also the Jews, Ukrainians, Poles, Lipovans, and Hungarians.

 During and after the end of World War II, many Bukovina Germans from Ițcani (as with the rest of Germans from Bukovina) were forcefully re-settled by the national socialists in then occupied Poland.
 Some of then returned, but the vast majority left permanently.
 Immigration of the Bukovina German community of Ițcani continued to West Germany in communist times as well.

 Cultural heritage of the Bukovina German community in Ițcani

-Even to this day, after the vast majority of the ethnic Germans from Ițcani were deported to Nazi-occupied Poland, the cultural heritage of this community endured throughout the decades following the end of World War II through the local architecture of some of the houses belonging to them and also through the local churches of former Evangelical Lutheran and Roman Catholic confession.
+Even to this day, after the vast majority of the ethnic Germans from Ițcani were deported to Nazi-occupied Poland, the cultural heritage of this community dating to the Austrian-ruled period endured throughout the decades following the end of World War II through the local architecture of some of the houses belonging to them, the train station, and also the local churches of former Evangelical Lutheran and Roman Catholic confession.